Article by Dr Raghuram Y.S. MD (Ay) & Dr Manasa, B.A.M.S

 Pragrupa are said to be those symptoms which are manifested before the manifestation of the main disease (which they denote).

 Acharya Vagbhata further clarifies telling that Purvarupas (premonitory symptoms) are the symptoms of the forth coming disease.
-They do not denote or clarify the peculiarity of the dosha taking part in the samprapti (pathogenesis) of the disease.
+They do not denote the peculiarity of the dosha taking part in the samprapti (pathogenesis) of the disease.
 These symptoms are latent (hidden, not clear), fewer and not clearly manifested (feebly manifested).

 Madhava Nidana further stress on the definition of Purvarupa and defines it as ‘Only those symptoms which indicate a bhavi vyadhi or a forthcoming disease are called Purvarupas’.
 By using the word ‘only’, the author has eliminated or disapproved the inclusion of Nidana (causative factors), Rupa (symptoms of a manifested disease), Upashaya (relieving and aggravating factors of a disease) and Samprapti (pathogenesis of a disease) in the definition of Purvarupa.